base/base/docs/specs/interop/predeploys.md

 It's also important to ensure only the hashes of messages that were initiated in this chain are accepted and that they come from the correct destination chain id.

+If all checks have been successful, the message has is stored in the `returnedMessages` mapping.
+This enables smart contracts to read from it and check whether a message failed or not, and handle the failing case accordingly.

 ```solidity
 function receiveMessageHash(uint256 _messageSource, uint256 _messageDestination, address _sender, bytes32 _messageHash) external {